 Verifying Googlebot and other Google crawlers

 You can verify if a web crawler accessing your server really is a Google crawler, such as Googlebot.
 This is useful if you're concerned that spammers or other troublemakers are accessing your site while claiming to be Googlebot.
-Google doesn't post a public list of IP addresses for website owners to allowlist.
-This is because these IP address ranges can change, causing problems for any website owners who have hard-coded them, so you must run a DNS lookup as described next.

 Use command line tools